koranke/UIFramework/README.md

 Some pages may contain modal dialogs that can be displayed.
 A "panel" class models the content of a modal dialog separate from the "page" class so that tests can more accurately reflect the structure of a page.
 Panel classes should be used for any group of controls that can be displayed and hidden together, but where the parent page URL does not change.
+Additionally, panel classes can be used to help break up large, complex pages into more manageable sections.

 ### Repeating Elements in Lists and Tables
 A repeating element is where an element can appear multiple times (for example, in a list or table) and where each instance